 I was first licensed in high school, as WA2SKY in 1961.
 After college, I moved to California and became N6NH.
 While living in suburbia during my career in high tech, I was not very active.
-Then in 2008, I retired on an 1,100 acre ranch in western Montana.
+Then in 2008, I retired on a ranch in western Montana.
 Now I’m on the air quite a bit, chasing DX.

 Outside of ham radio, my hobbies include fly fishing and travel.
 So you may find me asking questions about far-away places on the radio.
 For my wife and me, the tie-in with travel is one of the great benefits of ham radio.

 This is a picture of my shack.
 Even though it was built in 2009, it is supposed to look like an old "shack."
 The crank-up tower on the left has a stack of two 6-element yagis for 6m, which I plan to replace some day.

 I have two operating positions.
 One includes an ICOM 7800 with an Alpha 87a amp for HF and an Alpha 8406 amp for 6m.

 I also have a remote K3 connected to an Alpha 9500 amp (shown below).
 My house is about one mile from the shack, so I use a K3 Mini to access the "real" K3 in the shack.
 A 60 Mbps wireless link between the two buildings provides the connectivity using 900 Mhz digital radios.

 Here is a frigid picture of the shack and 200' (60m) rotating tower in the Winter.

-All seven of my yagi antennas are from Optibeam.
+All seven of my HF antennas are from Optibeam.
 The line up on the rotating tower is:

 80m: 2 element yagi